 This can be rather difficult to do, especially when you get caught in the heat of the moment.
-Many L-STAR users simply hold down the trigger when fighting, but you’ll want to avoid this habit if you wish to avoid being stuck in a lengthy cooldown animation.
+Many L-STAR users simply hold down the trigger when fighting, but you’ll want to break this habit if you wish to avoid being stuck in a lengthy cooldown animation.

 Lead your shots

 Due to the overall bulk and size of the L-STAR’s rounds, the projectiles are incredibly slow when fired at range.
 This can make landing any shots incredibly difficult outside of close-quarter firefights.
 As a result, you’ll either want to switch to a different weapon entirely or lead your shots.